sohailgerman/fcm-erlang/README.md

     ok
     3> ssl:start().
     ok
-    4> application:start(gcm).
+    4> application:start(fcm).
     ok

-### How to start/stop different gen_servers under application gcm-erlang (one for each GCM application):
+### How to start/stop different gen_servers under application fcm-erlang (one for each FCM application):

-While `gcm-erlang` is running you can start several supervised gen_servers, one for each GCM application.
-Every gen_server is defined by an atom used internally for registration and by a `GCM API key`.
+While `fcm-erlang` is running you can start several supervised gen_servers, one for each FCM application.
+Every gen_server is defined by an atom used internally for registration and by a `FCM API key`.

-    3> gcm:start(foo, "myapikey").
+    3> fcm:start(foo, "myapikey").
     {ok,<0.60.0>}
-    4> gcm:start(bar, "myotherapikey").
+    4> fcm:start(bar, "myotherapikey").
     {ok,<0.65.0>}
-    5> gcm:start(baz, "mylastapikey").
+    5> fcm:start(baz, "mylastapikey").
     {ok,<0.79.0>}

-You can stop a `gen_server` representing a GCM Application using:
+You can stop a `gen_server` representing a FCM Application using:

-    6> gcm:stop(foo).
+    6> fcm:stop(foo).

-### How to send a GCM message using from a specific GCM application:
+### How to send a FCM message using from a specific FCM application:

-At any time you can send a GCM message to one or more mobile devices by calling:
+At any time you can send a FCM message to one or more mobile devices by calling:

-    7> gcm:push(RegisteredName, RegIds, Message).
+    7> fcm:push(RegisteredName, RegIds, Message).

 or by calling:

-    7> gcm:sync_push(RegisteredName, RegIds, Message).
+    7> fcm:sync_push(RegisteredName, RegIds, Message).

 Where `RegistereName` is the atom used during registration, `RegIds` is a list (max 1000 elements) of Registration Ids specified as Erlang binaries (e.g., `<<"APA91bHun4MxP5egoKMwt2KZFBaFUH-1RYqx...">>`) and `Message` is an Erlang term representing the data you want to send to the device.

-The JSON message is built using `jsx` in the module `gcm.erl` and in the end will have the following form:
+The JSON message is built using `jsx` in the module `fcm.erl` and in the end will have the following form:

     {
       "registration_ids" : ["APA91bHun4MxP5egoKMwt2KZFBaFUH-1RYqx..."],